mulch maintenance

 What to Do When Your Mulch Keeps Washing Away

-At White Oak Landscapes, we help homeowners throughout Oregon City, West Linn, and surrounding areas prevent mulch erosion through smart landscape design and proven solutions tailored to local conditions.
+At White Oak Landscapes, we help homeowners throughout Oregon City, West Linn, and nearby communities solve mulch washout with practical drainage and landscape solutions built for Pacific Northwest conditions.

 Why mulch washes away in the first place